 Tighten Joints At The Saver Sub.

 Open both wrenches.
-Using the pipe loader, move the first piece of pipe into the rod catcher with the front (male) near the wrenches and the rear (female) end positioned directly in front of the saver sub.
+Using the pipe loader, move the first piece of pipe onto the pipe catcher with the front (male) near the wrenches and the rear (female) end positioned directly in front of the saver-sub.